jaafaralaswad/Improved-Brick-Finite-Elements-for-Beam-Problems/README.md

 ## Motivation

-It is common to model slender structures using classical **beam finite elements**, which are efficient and widely used in engineering applications.
+It is common to model slender beams using classical **beam finite elements**, which are efficient and widely used in engineering applications.

 <p align="center">
   <img src="README_figures/beam_elements.jpg" alt="Beam elements" width="400"/>